 Karim Al Husseini, a Palestinian-American who joined the US Army in 2004, revealed his artistic strengths during his service in Iraq.
 One of his first traceable works is attributed to the American flag, which the artist designed and made out of his old uniforms from three different sets.

 The first shade was taken from his DCU (Desert Combat Uniform), the second was the BDU (Battle Dress Uniform), and the third was the then-new digital print design.
 Each uniform carried tones of grays, greens, blues and yellows associated with the requirements for the camouflage they were meant to be worn for.
 Al Husseini then adapted the designs to the American flag, addressing the star spangled banner, so that each red and white stripe and star where toned with a color that reflected the army's bearings on the territories controlled.

 The double-sided fabric of approximately 100x150 cm hung over Al Husseini's bed during his second term of service in Iraq where his first team was no longer with him.
 This was the artist's way of taking his team with him, keeping them close and in mind at all times.
 It was during the same term that Al Husseini started to record the sounds of his experiences, be it in hope, fear, loss and questioning.
 Al Husseini documented his sentimental values in his life as a Palestinian in service of his cause.

 Karim Al Husseini wanted to change the Arab world by joining the American Army.
 After serving in the Marines he is trying to fight the Israeli occupation of his family’s home country his own way, from distance, by producing resistance art.

-Karim dreams to visit the family house and land in Jerusalem, which he has never seen, and invited us to film him during his trip.
+Karim dreams of visiting the family house and land in Jerusalem, which he has never seen, and invited us the film him during his trip.
 During the trip, he reflects on his background and history, the current reality, and prospects for the future in a time of political change.